JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 # Interoperability

 Kotlin/Native supports two-way interoperability with the Native world.
-On one hand the compiler creates
+On the one hand, the compiler creates
 - an executable for many [platforms](#target-platforms)
 - a static library or [dynamic](/docs/tutorials/native/dynamic-libraries.html) library with C headers for C/C++ projects
 - an [Apple framework](/docs/tutorials/native/apple-framework.html) for Swift and Objective-C projects